-- Holding the hand/ arm of a child when walking around the academy who may be injured or highly distressed
+- Holding the hand of a child when walking around the academy.

-- · Comforting.
+- Comforting.

-- · Congratulating or praising.
+- Congratulating or praising.

 - Demonstrating how to use a musical instrument or exercises in PE.

-- · Giving first aid.
+- Giving first aid.

-19.7 SEND special consideration for students with SLD:
+29.7 SEND special consideration for students with SLD:

 As autism is a disability affecting communication, some young people will not be reliable in their ability to inform their parents if force has been used.
 Communication difficulties may also mean that children with autism do not know what 'appropriate force' is or why they are being disciplined.
 This makes the need for parents to be contacted particularly important and to ensure that these practices are transparent and accountable.
 (Using guidance from 'Treehouse', a national charity for autism education).